core-wg/transport-indication/draft-ietf-core-transport-indication.md

 any suitable mechanism to keep client updated, such as placing a suitable Max-Age value on their resources or having them observable.

+## Core principle: Transports are proxies

+CoAP does not need any special provisions to send the same request for a single resource through different transports:
+A request to any globally addressable resource can be sent to any endpoint by phrasing it as a proxy request.

+Whether that endpoint is
+trusted to,
+capable to
+and willing to
+relay that request,
+and how to find suitable endpoints to serve as a proxy for a request is discussed in this document.

+When resource identifiers have different meanings depending on the host. the applicability of this document is limited.
+[^applicabilitylimited]
+Examples of such resources are those whose URIs including loopback addresses or partially-qualified domain names.

+[^applicabilitylimited]: Possibly not limited a lot, but we have not looked into those cases in detail yet. --CA

 ## Concepts